Three weeks, one carry on suitcase and a tote bag. That’s how I roll. Don’t think you could ever possibly manage? Here’s how.

 Ten pairs of underwear.
 (Packed in cloth pouch.
 Was able to wash halfway through the trip.)

 The hardest thing to do is limit the number of shoes.
 I bit the bullet and limited my footwear to three pairs—I wore the navy flip flops and packed a pair of black patent flat sandals, for a dressier footwear option.
 Then I threw in a pair of mesh pull-on sneakers, for a non-sandal option.
-I have also been known to pack rubber-soled ballet flats, but they didn’t seem appropriate for this particular trip.
+I typically include a pair of rubber-soled ballet flats, but they didn’t seem appropriate for this particular trip.

 Light nylon raincoat, folded into flat nylon pouch.
 Never needed it but if I hadn’t packed it, it would have definitely rained.
 Murphy’s Law.So that’s how I did it.
 You can follow my lead—make adjustments to the list according to your destination and the clothes you own.